Putting on My Happy Shirt

 Defense mechanisms, an unconscious version of this distorting process, do just that—change the perspective to soothe disruptions.
 Emotions guide behavior in response to experience; being happy all the time disrupts the purpose of emotion.

 Scientists during a 1954 experiment stumbled on an interesting finding.
-They implanted electrodes on the medial forebrain bundle of rats, hooking the connection to a small pressing bar enabling the animals to stimulate themselves.
+They implanted electrodes on the medial forebrain bundle of rats, then hooked the connection to a small pressing bar that enabled the animals to fire the electrodes.
 By pressing the bar, the rats stimulated a pleasure center in the brain.
-Stimulating pleasure too precedence over all other activities.
+Stimulating pleasure took precedence over all other rat activities.
 The rats would press the bar to excess, foregoing food or sex.
-The implanted electrodes bypassed normal emotional drives, creating pleasure, but interfering with normal survival behaviors.
-(John C. Eccles, Evolution of the Brain: Creation of the Self, publisher: Routledge, London 1989)
+The implanted electrodes bypassed normal emotional drives, creating pleasure, but interfering with normal survival behaviors (Eccles, 1989).

-Severe drug addictions may also create the same disruption.
-The intoxicated state relieves anxiety but also inhibits escape behaviors, ultimately, creating more problems than the momentary pleasures solved.
+Severe drug addiction creates a similar disruption.
+The intoxicated state relieves anxiety while interfering with better adaptations to escape, ultimately, creating more problems than the original anxiety ridden moments that induced pleasures covered.
 Living requires exposure to adverse happenings.
 We grow through the challenges, disappointments and losses.
-We shouldn’t hide from the world, convince ourselves to smile, and glory in some apathetic sleep of happiness.
+We shouldn’t hide from the world, convincing ourselves to smile, finding relief in an apathetic sleep of happiness.

 "Happiness is a choice, not a choice on how to feel but in how to live."